 Invest for growth

 “Investing” in a savings account will make building wealth (and any retirement) very difficult.
 There’s simply no growth.
-If you factor in inflation you are likely losing about 3% annual in real spending power.
+If you factor in inflation you are usually losing real spending power.
 Your money is actually going backwards.

 You want to invest in stocks.
 When you invest in stocks you are owning companies that generate considerable profits.
 While there is no guarantee of future returns, stocks and stock markets generate about 9% t0 10% annual returns.
 That’s an average over long periods.

 What is index investing?
-That post offers an explanation of ‘buying the market’.
+That post offers an explanation of ‘buying the market’ instead of paying someone to try and beat the market.
+Spoiler, they don’t beat, they underperform.

 Canadians pay some of the highest investment fees in the world.
 Fees are wealth destroyers.
 ETFs allow you to invest in well-diversified global portfolios with fees in the range 0f 0.10% to 0.28%.
 The typical Canadian mutual fund carries total fees in the range of 2.0% to 2.5%.